grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Running a test from the CLI.md

 To create and run tests under a different project, whether under your default organization or one you've been invited to, you have to pass the `Project ID` to k6.

-Select the project on the sidebar menu and you will find the `Project ID` on the header of the Project Dashboard page.
+Select the project on the sidebar menu and you will find the `Project ID` in the header of the Project Dashboard page.

 ![k6 Cloud Project ID](/images/dashboard-project-id.png 'Project ID')